Welcome to today's edition of the Rush 24-7 podcast.

 You're good.

-Oh, ten points against Cruz.
+10 points against Cruz.

 Oh, absolutely.

-Cruz could have pulled this off and looked magnanimous had he called me, I would have given him that advice.
+Had he called me, I would have given him that advice.

-Don't you go down that road with Mr. Trump because Mr. Trump seems to have a habit of trying to one up.
+Don't you go down that road with Mr. Trump because Mr. Trump seems to have a habit of trying to one-up.

 And neither woman was treated properly.

-And okay, so how do you hope this ends up?
+Okay, so how do you hope this ends up?

-I um I would like someone to have a temperament and maybe have a mediator like Dr. Carson, because those two need to get together because I think the Republican establishment is the one I fear.
+I would like someone to have a temperament and maybe have a mediator like Dr. Carson, because those two need to get together.

 You are so good.